The king of swing

 Birth of the Burewala Bombshell.
 There have been few more scintillating sights in cricket history than Waqar Younis in his pomp.
-With batsmen hopping and stumps flying, he and Wasim Akram took reverse swing to a new level in the early 1990s with their toe-crushing yorkers.
-He was at his best in the early 1990s - after bursting onto the scene against New Zealand in 1990-91, Waqar took 109 wickets over a three-year period at an average of 18.07, at the incredible strike rate of 33.55 balls per wicket.
-He later became captain of Pakistan, and took 7 for 36 - the second-best figures in ODI history - against England at Headingley in 2001.
-He was also a huge success in county cricket, first for Surrey and then Glamorgan, for whom he took a career-best 8 for 17 against Sussex at Swansea in 1997.
+With batters hopping and stumps flying, he and Wasim Akram took reverse swing to a new level in the early 1990s with their toe-crushing yorkers.
+He was at his best in the early 1990s - after bursting onto the scene against New Zealand in 1990-91, Waqar took 109 wickets over a three-year period at an average of 18.07 and the incredible strike rate of 33.55 balls per wicket.
+He later became captain of Pakistan, and took 7 for 36 - the second best figures in ODI history - against England at Headingley in 2001.
+He was also a huge success in county cricket, first for Surrey and then Glamorgan, for whom he took a career-best 8 for 17 against Sussex in Swansea in 1997.
 After retirement, Waqar coached Pakistan and was instrumental in them becoming No. 1 in Tests, even though they achieved it after the end of his tenure.

 Just another day at the office for Chris Tavaré, who took 63 minutes to get off the mark in Perth.
 In all, Tavaré made 9 from 82 balls, and in the first innings he took almost eight hours over 89.
 In the course of that innings he was stuck on 66 for 90 minutes.
 The match itself was a fairly dull draw, notable for a freak injury to Terry Alderman, who rugby-tackled a pitch invader and dislocated his shoulder so badly that he did not play first-class cricket again that season.
 The match was also notable for Norman Cowans becoming England's 500th Test cricketer.